GuiPimenta-Dev/lambda-forge-docs/docs/home/page2.md

 ## Create a New Project

-Start a new project named `lambda-forge-demo`, incorporating the `--no-docs` flag to bypass docs generation initially as this will be covered on a future section.
+Start a new project named `lambda-forge-demo`, incorporating the `--no-docs` flag to bypass docs generation initially as this will be covered on a specific section.

 ```
 forge project lambda-forge-demo --repo-owner "$GITHUB-OWNER" --repo-name "$GITHUB-REPO" --no-docs